Staffing07/josh/52/fresh_installation.md

 #### compile assets

-> If you don't have good knowledge on nodejs and npm, you can copy public folder files from codecanyon's downloaded files
+> If you don't have good knowledge on nodejs and npm, you can copy public folder files from codecanyon's downloaded files.

-**Note : **The above step is completely optional , if you are not comfortable with this, you can skip it and perform the below steps, still it works fine.

 Make sure you have [nodejs](https://nodejs.org) installed in your system